KN Counseling Newsletter

-If your child earned Student of the Month for Character for the month of April, May, August, or September, they will be recognized at the KNHS Varsity Football game on October 8th.
-Families will receive free admission to the game.
-Please be there by 6:20!
+If your child earned Student of the Month for Character for the month of October, November, or December, they will be recognized at the KNHS Boys Varsity Basketball Game on January 11th.
+Families will receive free admission.
+Please be there by 6:45!

 KNE - Amie Wheeler & WE - Hailee Wickham

 IMPORTANT REMINDER FOR ELEMENTARY FAMILIES: